 Councilmembers are provided with a City email and voicemail account.
 These communications can raise important legal issues to which Councilmembers should pay special attention.
-The Brown Act strictly prohibits members from using technology to develop a concurrence by a majority regarding Council actions.
+The Brown Act strictly prohibits members from using technology to have a discussion or develop a concurrence by a majority of the Council outside of an open and noticed public meeting, unless an exception applies.
 Councilmembers should not use telephones, faxes, or email to communicate with other Councilmembers to develop a majority position on any issue that may come before the full Council.

 Also, be aware that any email sent by Councilmembers addressing substantive city business, either from a City email account or your personal email account may be a public record according to the California Public Records Act (PRA).
 Email information is stored on the computer network and may continue to exist on the network's backup system even after being deleted.
-As a result, emails can become records of the City maintained in the course of business, and thus available for public disclosure under PRA.
+As a result, emails can become records of the City maintained in the ordinary course of business, and thus available for public disclosure under PRA.